getodk/collect/.github/ISSUE_TEMPLATE.md

 Thank you for taking the time to report an ODK Collect issue!

 This space is for submitting problems and feature requests.
-For general usage questions, please email opendatakit@googlegroups.com or for development questions, please email opendatakit-developers@googlegroups.com
+For general usage or form design questions, please email opendatakit@googlegroups.com or for ODK Collect source code questions, please email opendatakit-developers@googlegroups.com

-Please visit https://github.com/opendatakit/collect/issues?utf8=%E2%9C%93&q=is%3Aissue and search to see whether your issue was already reported or fixed.
+Before filling this form, visit https://github.com/opendatakit/collect/issues?q=is%3Aissue and search to see whether your issue was already reported or fixed.
 If you find a match, comment on it or add a +1 rather than posting a new issue.
 If you find a problem you know how to fix, submit a pull request. 🎉

 For all problem reports, please use the template below.
 Also include any relevant stack traces or error messages.

-For feature requests you may delete the template.
+For feature requests, delete the template and discuss the high level problem you want to solve and how you think the new feature should behave.

 -->

-### Software and hardware versions (ODK Collect, Android Studio, Android, device used...)
+### Software and hardware versions
+_(ODK Collect, Android, device used...)_

+### Problem description

+### Steps to reproduce the problem

 ### Expected behavior

-### Actual behavior
+### Other information

-### Steps to reproduce the bad behavior

-### Other information (things you tried, stack traces, related issues, suggestions on how to fix it...)
+_(Things you tried, stack traces, related issues, suggestions on how to fix it...)_